Editor’s note: This list will be updated throughout the legislative session. This post was last updated on Feb. 1.

 The deadline to file tax bills is not until Feb.
 22, so most likely others will be filed.

 House Bill 1020, authored by Trey Lamar, R-Senatobia, creates a separate judicial district within the Capitol Complex Improvement District, which is an area around downtown Jackson where many of the state-owned buildings are located.
 The judges, who would hear civil and criminal cases, would be paid equivalent to chancery and circuit judges, but would be appointed by the Supreme Court chief justice instead of elected like other judges in state.
+This bill passed House committee on Jan.
+25 and remains alive.

 House Bill 1222, authored by Sam Creekmore, R-New Albany with other co-sponsors, would make a number of changes to state mental health policies, including requiring law enforcement agencies to offer “first aid mental health training.”
 It would appoint court liaisons to work with families in counties where more than 20 people are involuntarily committed each year, require chancery clerks to keep more detailed records on civil commitments, and aim to reduce delays in conducting screenings of people being civilly committed.
 Under the bill, community mental health centers would be required to hire an accountant and conduct regular audits.
 It would also change the composition of the board of mental health to include more subject matter experts and at least one sheriff and reduce board members’ term lengths.
+This bill passed House committee on Jan.
+26 and remains alive.